TritonDataCenter/mantamon/README.md

 minus the `agent` bit.
 If you want a probe to run in the GZ of a service's zone, just set the field `global: true` in the JSON blob (this is not an Amon thing, but mantamon figures it out for you).

+# Testing changes

+Run "make prepush" to run sanity checks and basic tests.
+Before running, note that the tests assume:

+* You have a configuration file called "etc/config.json" relative to the root of this repository, and it's correct for your SDC installation.
+You can use the template COAL configuration file in "etc/" as a start for this file.
+* Your dev environment has nameservers configured that will resolve the hostnames in that configuration file (i.e., you can resolve the SDC hostnames that appear in that config file).
+If not, make sure your dev zone is on the "admin" network for your SDC install and add at least one SDC resolver to /etc/resolv.conf.
+* You have deployed Manta.
+* As part of your Manta deployment, you have configured alarms (i.e., run "mantamon add").

+These tests are not a substitute for testing your change.
+They're just sanity checks.